RipcordSoftware/HttpWebServer/README.md

 The Start() method accepts two delegate parameters.
 When a request arrives `RequestCallback` is invoked with  `HttpWebRequest` and `HttpWebResponse` parameters.
 Both these types are very similar to their namesake types in `System.Net`.
 If you handled the request in the delegate then return true, otherwise return false.

 `RequestContinueCallback` is invoked when a `POST` request is received with an `Expect: 100-Continue` header.
 If the delegate returns true then the web server will allow the client to continue to `POST` the body, otherwise the connection is closed.
 If the parameter passed to Start() is null then the request is always handled.
 For more info on `100-Continue` see http://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html.

+In the `HttpWebServerExample` project in the solution there is a static web server example.
+The code serves static files from the `www` sub-directory under the application root directory.
+See `HandleRequest()` in `StaticWebServer.cs` for the implementation.